-Supporters You may feel confused when confronted with the coming out of your friend/colleague/ student.
-In such cases, it is best to accept the confidence in whatever way the friend/colleague/ student who has come out to you prefers.
-There are worksheets to help you through this process.
-Toolbox (14), (15)
+Supporters You may feel confused when confronted with the coming out of your friend/colleague/student.
+In such cases, it is best to accept it while considering the wishes of the person coming out.
+There are worksheets available to help you through this process. →Toolbox (14), (15)